blacksmithgu/obsidian-dataview/docs/docs/annotation/metadata-pages.md

 If the file has a date inside its title (of form `yyyy-mm-dd` or `yyyymmdd`), or has a `Date` field/inline field, it also has the following attributes:

-- `file.day`: An explicit date associated with the file.
+- `file.day`: An explicit date associated with the file title.

-If you use the Obsidian default "Starred Files" plugin, the following metadata is also available:
+If you use the Obsidian Core Plugin "Starred Files", the following metadata is also available:

 - `file.starred`: If this file has been starred by the "stars" Obsidian plugin.